GPTON (GPTON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 GPTON Historical Price

-According to the latest data gathered on GPTON live price page, the current price of GPTON is 0.01885USD.
+According to the latest data gathered on GPTON live price page, the current price of GPTON is 0.01841USD.
 The circulating supply of GPTON(GPTON) is

 In the past 24 hours, GPTON has shown a price movement of